graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | Enum Values      | All Caps       | `CHOCOLATE`, `FEET`, `PHONE_NUMBER`  |
 _Default formats for the three different entity types_

+> To make radical changes to your name formats, beyond the available options, inherit from `GraphNameFormatter` and override the different formatting methods.

 ## Execution Options